saraaly01/EnergyDemandDB/README.md

   flask run
   ```
 3. Input the following url ```127.0.0.1:5000``` in any modern web-browser
-4. "Enjoy this brilliant application we made" -Andrew
+4. "Enjoy this brilliant application we made" -Andrew M.

 ### Steps for Deleting the Database
 1. Navigate to ```src/``` and run: ```./bash drop.sh ```